Misconceptions

 - Do self-healing coatings work? -- what the marketing videos are actually showing.

-- Are Diamond Coatings a gimmick? -- why "diamond" on the label rarely means diamond in the bottle.
+- Are Diamond Coatings a gimmick? -- why the word "diamond" is overused on cheap products -- and what it means when it's the real thing.

 - How can a sealant last more than five years? -- the chemistry behind long durability, and why it's not magic.